Shiandow/shiandow.github.io/_posts/2023-10-24-putting-the-relational-back-in-relational-databases.md

 </g>
 </svg>

 Figure 1.
 A graphical representation of a relation on a set of 7 points.
-Each arrow from a point $x$ to a point $y$ represents that the pair $(x,y)$ is in the relation.
+Each arrow from a point $x$ to a point $y$ represents that the $x$ relates to $y$.
 An arrow pointing both ways represents two arrows going each way.
 </figure>

+A relation is nothing more or less than something that relates one thing to another.
+There are various well known examples, such as equality '$=$', inequality '$\ne$', order '&le;'.
+Once a relation has a name it is possible to make statements about this relation such as '$1<2$' or '$0=1$' (statements may turn out to be false).
+Typically this notation uses some symbol in between the two things that are related, but there are exceptions such as functions (which are a special kind of relation).

+Concretely a relation can be modelled as a set of pairs.
+If a relation $R$ contains the pair $(x,y)$ then $R$ relates $x$ to $y$ which is usually written $x R y$.
+This way of modelling relations is the easiest to translate to a table in a database.

 Note that this model uses a *set* of pairs, which is the reason many set operations such as `UNION` or `INTERSECT` and `MINUS` exist in SQL.
 The main difference between tables and sets is that tables may contain the same row multiple times.
 Since set operations return a set not a table they have the (sometimes useful) side effect that the result won't contain any row more than once.